vvolkgang/XamFormsMDPBug/README.md

 #Xamarin.Forms MasterDetailPage navigation bar bug demonstration

-This repository is a self contained app to demonstrate two bugs related to the navigation bar (in Android at least) when using `MasterDetailPage` (MDP).
+This repository is a self contained app to demonstrate two possible bugs related to the navigation bar (in Android at least) when using `MasterDetailPage` (MDP).

 # Bug report